 Anyway, all that aside here are my five:

-My next image expresses how I feel when I wake up each morning.
-I usually have a massive headache and it takes me all morning to work out who I am and what’s going on in my life.
+This image expresses how I feel when I wake up each morning.
+I usually have a massive headache and it takes me a few hours to work out who I am and what’s going on in my life.

 I used to play the piano when I was younger.
 I did so for some time, but as I grew older my music taste changed considerably and I didn’t want to play classical music anymore.
 I wanted to play rock music on an electric guitar, then I decided I wanted to mix house music and records instead.
 So in the end my piano got sold and lessons stopped.
 I kind of regret that now because I miss playing the piano.

-My friend has recently got a piano and he let me have a go on it.
-I sound really out of practice and I lack confidence, but if I kept at it I know I’d be able to get to the level were I left off many years ago.
-If I could do this it would help my mind to relax and ease my anxiety levels.
+My friend recently inherited a piano and he let me have a go on it.
+I sounded very out of practice and my lack of confidence can be heard, but I know that if I keep on practicing I’d be able to get to the level were I left off many years ago.
+If I could do this it would help me to relax and ease my stress and anxiety levels.

-I wish I could find the music I used to play when I was doing my Grades because there are certain pieces that were part of my cognitive learning process to playing the piano.
-I used to know them really well, but I can’t remember them now.
+I wish I could find the music I used to play when I was doing my Grades because there are the pieces that form my cognitive mind.
+I used to know how to instantly play them, but it’s been 20 years since then and now, I can’t remember.

 I took this photograph when I was urban exploring.
-There was a heap of rubbish tipped in the entrance of the dereliction site.
-There was a piece of a shattered mirror on top of the pile.
+In a heap of rubbish tipped in the entrance of a dereliction site, I saw my reflection in a piece of shattered mirror on top of the pile.
 I took a shot of my reflection in the shattered glass.
-I chose this image because I like the abstract oddity it has to it.
-I love it when something creative comes from rubbish.
+I chose this image because I like the abstractiveness.
+I like it when something creative comes from rubbish.